The Problem with Cluster Flies

 Dead cluster flies on the loft floor can lead to infestations of undesirable insects such as carpet beetle, which may subsequently invade the house and feed on fabrics.
 It is adviseable to clear up dead flies where practical.

 Cluster Flies can also be a problem behind wall cladding whether it be a timber clad wall or a tile hung elevation.
 These flies can enter through the very tiniest of holes and you may think your cladding is close fitting and not susceptible but sadly, these flies can probably gain access.
 To deal with this issue you will need to blow an insecticidal dust up behind the cladding.
-This can be fairly easilly achieved with the use of a pressure duster.
-Search the Bellows Duster or DR5 Duster from the search box on the top right of each page on the site.
-You will need to use Insectrol Powder 150g to kill the flies, again, use the search box to find this product.
+This can be fairly easilly achieved with the use of a pressure duster, the Bellows Duster or DR5 Duster.
+You will need to use Rentokil 300gm powder, you will find this using search box, this is a crawling insect powder BUT by dusting into voids behind cladding, under tiles etc, it works perfectly as it is Permethrin based.
 You may prefer to call us for more advice for this particular application.

 Controlling Cluster Flies

 Before treatment, we suggest you check if there is any evidence of Bats.
 If there is evidence of Bats then insecticides MUST not be used.